|Aurélie Élisa Gfeller|

 "The Authenticity of Heritage: Global Norm-Making at the Crossroads of Cultures," American Historical Review 122, no. 3 (2017 forthcoming).

-"Scaling the Local: Canada’s Rideau Canal and Shifting World Heritage Norms."
-Journal of World History 26, no. 3 (2016): 491-520.
+"Scaling the Local: Canada’s Rideau Canal and Shifting World Heritage Norms," Journal of World History 26, no. 3 (2016): 491-520.
 With Jaci Eisenberg.
 (Winner of the Swiss Network for International Studies (SNIS) International Geneva Award 2015).

 "Anthropologizing and Indigenizing Heritage: The Origins of the UNESCO Global Strategy for a Representative, Balanced and Credible World Heritage List," Journal of Social Archaeology 15, no. 3 (2015): 366-386.

 "Champion of Human Rights: The European Parliament and the Helsinki Process," Journal of Contemporary History 49, no. 2 (2014): 390-409.

 "Negotiating the Meaning of Global Heritage: ‘Cultural Landscapes’ in the UNESCO World Heritage Convention, 1972–1992," Journal of Global History 8, no. 3 (2013): 483-503.